 Health and Safety Protocols

 - Couple must be fully vaccinated (2 doses) and had their booster shot.
-Proof of vaccination and booster will be required.

 - Fully vaccinated and boosted: Reverend Joseph is now fully vaccinated with Moderna; the alternate Lay Minister, Vince Madolid, is also fully vaccinated with Sinovac, and boosted with Moderna.